 “Finding a way to hide the working parts of the kitchen was our biggest challenge,” says designer Paul Bentham, “along with providing adequate storage without having to use wall cabinets.”
 A quartet of pantries installed on the room’s only interior wall cleverly solved both dilemmas.
 Retractable pocket doors in grain-matched paldao veneer conceal shelves and drawers, an extra dishwasher and sink and a coffee station when they’re not in use, leaving the walkway unobstructed by cabinet doors.
 The opposite wall houses the refrigerator, freezer, stacked ovens and an induction cooktop.

-Two parallel islands provide plenty of workspace.
+Two parallel islands provide plenty of workspaces.
 Materials ranging from contrasting wood surfaces to concrete floors and black-leathered granite create a bold interplay.